Examining personal digital devices at the Canadian border

 Solicitor-client privileged information

-If an officer comes across content marked as solicitor-client privilege during their examination, the officer must stop inspecting that document.
+If an officer encounters content identified as being subject to solicitor-client privilege or becomes aware of potential solicitor-client privilege during their examination, the officer must stop inspecting that document.
 If there are concerns about the legitimacy of solicitor-client privilege, the device can be set aside for a court to make a determination of its contents.

 Examining a personal digital device: What happens next